tilmans/matrix-req-google-sheets/README.md

     function runGenerator() {

 The output configuration determines which columns will appear in the final spreadsheet.
-Each column is on a single line with a title, the number of the input column and the type of processing.
+Each column is on a single line with a title, the ID of the input column and the type of processing.
-The input column index is determined by the order of the input data.
-For example if you start at SPEC -> TC -> XTC and then add uplinks for REQ and RISK then the order will be SPEC, TC, XTC, REQ, RISK, starting at an index of 0.

     var output = {
       columns: [
-        { title: "REQ ID", inputCol: 3, processing: "id"}, { title: "RISK ID", inputCol: 4, processing: "id"}, { title: "SPEC ID", inputCol: 0, processing: "id"}, { title: "TC ID", inputCol: 1, processing: "id"}, ],
+        { title: "REQ ID", inputCol: "REQ", processing: "id"}, { title: "RISK ID", inputCol: "RISK", processing: "id"}, { title: "SPEC ID", inputCol: "SPEC", processing: "id"}, { title: "TC ID", inputCol: "TC", processing: "id"}, ],

 Sort is applied on the final table in the order specified here using numerical sorting